Sunday, November 24, 2024

 Our world has seen many powerful leaders and many different kings and queens.
 We see political power gained and lost in an instant.
 We see palaces and moments built by regimes that had power but then lost it.
 While the kings of this earth amass great fortunes and live in great palaces, Jesus tells us he is a very different king, as he explains to Pilate in today’s Gospel that his kingdom does not belong to this world.

 In the gospel Jesus testifies that he is not this kind of king.
 In fact, he says that his kingdom is not of this world.
 Jesus is telling us that the values of his kingdom have not yet permeated our world.
 We see the violence and crime in our cities.
-We see how many people teach other with disrespect and anger.
+We see how many people treat other with disrespect and anger.
 Yet there are aspects of Christ’s kingdom here on earth, evident in the hearts of his disciples, evident in their good works and in their way of life.

 Jesus states that he has come to "be a witness to the truth” - the truth of his kingdom.
 We who strive to follow Christ’s truth know that our efforts to sow seeds of Christ’s peace and love are not in vain.
 Earlier in John’s Gospel, Jesus stated that those who are members of his flock and who follow his truth hear his voice and listen to him; Jesus knows them, and they in turn follow him.
 Unfortunately, Pilate does not follow Christ’s truth and does not truly hear the truth that he speaks.

-We lives a the people of Christ’s truth by helping to prepare the world for his coming.
+We lives as the people of Christ’s truth by helping to prepare the world for his coming.
 Next weekend, we will enter the holy season of Advent in preparation for Christ’s birth into the world.
 While it is easy to get caught up in the busy holiday season of December, we can focus our hearts on the mystery of Christ’s birth that we will celebrate at Christmas.
 Blessings to all of you today as we end our Church’s liturgical year and as we get ready for our celebration of Advent next Sunday.

 Saturday, November 2, 2024